The Miami Guide

 Pérez Art Museum1103 Biscayne Blvd, Edgewater | 305.375.3000

-Opened in 2013, the Herzog & de Meuron-designed building has been largely responsible for the renewal of downtown Miami.
-Funded partially by collector Jorge Pérez, for whom the museum is named, the 20,000-square foot glass-and-concrete space houses some 1,800 works from the likes of John Baldessari, Olafur Eliasson, and Dan Flavin; there are also works on display by important Latin American artists including José Bedia and Beatriz González.
-Don’t miss a walk through the outdoor tropical plant-dotted sculpture garden, with large-scale sculpture gardens that are breathtaking against the water's edge.
+Opened in 2013, the Herzog & de Meuron–designed building has been largely responsible for the renewal of downtown Miami.
+Funded partially by collector Jorge Pérez, for whom the museum is named, the 20,000-square-foot glass-and-concrete space boasts some 1,800 works from the likes of John Baldessari, Olafur Eliasson, and Dan Flavin.
+There are also works on display by important Latin American artists including José Bedia and Beatriz González.
+Don’t miss a walk through the outdoor tropical-plant-dotted sculpture garden, with large-scale sculptures that are breathtaking against the water's edge.

 Rubell Collection95 NW 29 St., Wynwood | 305.573.6090

-One of the most special collections making up Wynwood’s art-filled galleries, the private holdings of collectors Mera and Donald Rubell are a must-stop on the global art go-around.
-(They were neighborhood pioneers, after all.)
-The Rubells’ at once controversial, eccentric, and thought-provoking pieces include Andy Warhol, Yayoi Kusama, and Keith Haring in spades; they’re known for supporting young American artists as well.
-Opt for the audio tour, which is included in the price of admission, but if you can time it right, plan your visit around the twice-daily guided tours (at 11am & 3pm).
-After 23 years in the neighborhood, the family recently announced they’ll be moving their collection to a 2.5-acre campus designed by Selldorf Architects in 2018, which will include 40 galleries, a research library, and a tropical sculpture garden.
+One of the most special collections making up Wynwood’s art-filled galleries, the private holdings of collectors Mera and Donald Rubell are noteworthy on a global scale.
+The Rubells’ at once controversial, eccentric, and thought-provoking pieces include Andy Warhol, Yayoi Kusama, and Keith Haring in spades.
+They’re known for supporting young American artists as well.
+The audio tour, which is included in the price of admission, is incredibly worthwhile.
+(If you can time it right, plan your visit around one of the twice-daily guided tours, at 11 a.m. and 3 p.m.)
+After twenty-three years in the neighborhood, the family recently announced they’ll be moving their collection to a two-and-a-half-acre campus designed by Selldorf Architects in 2018, which will include forty galleries, a research library, and a tropical sculpture garden.